 LASIK is the most popular and successful method of laser eye surgery.
 The all-laser LASIK technique, performed at our state-of-the-art laser center in New Jersey, is our preferred laser vision correction treatment in patients with nearsightedness, farsightedness, or astigmatism.

-Dr. Hersh has been performing LASIK for over 25 years and has treated thousands of extremely satisfied patients.
+Our doctors have been performing LASIK for over 25 years and has treated thousands of extremely satisfied patients.

 The Optical Principle of LASIK:

 LASIK works like a contact lens.
 However, instead of putting a contact on your eye, the laser removes a thin film of tissue from the surface of the cornea (the clear, front “watch crystal” of the eye).

 So, rather than putting on a contact lens, in LASIK we are removing what can be thought of as a tissue contact lens.
 Just like a contact lens, this focuses your vision to give you clear sight.

 In LASIK, a pancake-like thin flap of the cornea is first prepared with a high-speed laser called Intralase.
 Here at the Cornea and Laser Eye Institute – Hersh Vision Group in New Jersey, we use the all-laser technique exclusively, whereas older technology involved using an actual blade to create the flap.

 The LASIK flap acts to preserve the surface epithelial cells (which are like tiles on a floor) to promote quick healing and improvement in vision.
 Visual recovery is typically overnight (in fact, most patients can drive and return to work the day after LASIK).

 Next, the Wavelight excimer laser, using a beam of invisible ultraviolet light energy, is used to remove a small amount of tissue from the corneal surface beneath the flap.